najeebjebreel/lira_analysis/README.md

 ## Overview

-This repository provides an official implementation of **"Revisiting the LiRA Membership Inference Attack Under Realistic Assumptions"**.
+This repository provides an official implementation of the paper **"Revisiting the LiRA Membership Inference Attack Under Realistic Assumptions"**.
 We show that prior work often overestimated attack success by using overconfident models, target-data threshold calibration, and balanced membership priors.

 **Key Contributions:**